MENU

-Cedrus deodara 'Kashmir': 'Kashmir' Deodar Cedar1
+Cedrus deodara 'Kashmir': 'Kashmir' Deodar Cedar

 Introduction

-With its pyramidal shape, soft silver-blue needles and drooping branches, this cedar makes a graceful specimen or accent tree.
+With its pyramidal shape, soft silver-blue needles and drooping branches, this cedar cultivar makes a graceful specimen or accent tree.
 It has better cold hardiness than the species.
 Growing rapidly to 40 to 50 feet tall and 20 to 30 feet wide, it also works well as a soft screen.
 The trunk stays fairly straight with lateral branches nearly horizontal and drooping.
 Lower branches should be left on the tree so the true form of the tree can show.
 Allow plenty of room for these to spread.
 They are best located as a lawn specimen away from walks, streets, and sidewalks so branches will not have to be pruned.
 Large specimens have trunks almost three feet in diameter.

 Figure 1.
 Young Cedrus deodara 'Kashmir': 'Kashmir' Deodar Cedar